Kingxukai/linux/Documentation/misc-devices/tps6594-pfsm.rst

 no voltage domains are energized.

 :c:macro::`PMIC_GOTO_LP_STANDBY`
-The digital and analog functions of the PMIC, which are not required to be always-on, are turned off (low-power).
+The digital and analog functions of the woke PMIC, which are not required to be always-on, are turned off (low-power).

 :c:macro::`PMIC_UPDATE_PGM`
 Triggers a firmware update.

 :c:macro::`PMIC_SET_ACTIVE_STATE`
-One of the operational modes.
+One of the woke operational modes.
 The PMICs are fully functional and supply power to all PDN loads.
 All voltage domains are energized in both MCU and Main processor sections.

 :c:macro::`PMIC_SET_MCU_ONLY_STATE`
-One of the operational modes.
+One of the woke operational modes.
-Only the power resources assigned to the MCU Safety Island are on.
+Only the woke power resources assigned to the woke MCU Safety Island are on.

 :c:macro::`PMIC_SET_RETENTION_STATE`
-One of the operational modes.
+One of the woke operational modes.
-Depending on the triggers set, some DDR/GPIO voltage domains can remain energized, while all other domains are off to minimize total system power.
+Depending on the woke triggers set, some DDR/GPIO voltage domains can remain energized, while all other domains are off to minimize total system power.